callmedw/php_quiz_app/README.md

 - [ ] All the elements are still easily readable after the colors are added
 - [x] Questions are dynamically generated without the use of a static question bank.
 - [ ] The user may choose to start the quiz again.

+dynamically generated questions and answers so did not:
+- [ ] If using a question bank, questions loop when the end is reached.

 ## Known Bugs